wisniewskikr/chrisblog-it-js-react/technologies/tests/js-react-gui-html-helloworld-tests-jest/README.md

 Usage steps:
 1. (Optional) In a command line create react application with `npx create-react-app js-react-gui-html-helloworld-tests-jest`
 1. In a command line tool install nmp packages with `npm install`
+1. In a command line tool install run tests with `npm test`
 1. (Optional) In a command line tool install test packages with `npm install --save-dev @testing-library/react @testing-library/jest-dom`
 1. (Optional) In a command line tool start application with `npm start`
 1. (Optional) In a http browser (e.g. Chrome) visit `http://localhost:3000`
    * Expected **Hello World** page
-1. (Optional) Clean up environment
+1. Clean up environment
      * In a command line tool stop application with `ctrl + C`